You are here:

 Greece is a favourite destination for Swiss tourists.
 Each year some 400,000 Swiss holiday in Greece, making a significant contribution to the Greek economy.

-Each year Switzerland offers between five and 15 annual scholarships for post-graduate studies at Swiss universities.
+Scholars and artists from Greece can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
 The Swiss Archaeological School in Eretria on the island of Evia near Athens each year offers Swiss students a chance to conduct archaeological research.

 At the end of 2013 there were 3256 Swiss living in Greece, of which about two thirds have dual nationality.